jordelver/elver.me/uses/index.md

 - _AUDIO INTERFACE_ -- I have a [Atom DAC] which plugs in via USB and a [Atom Amp] headphone amplifier.
 Very clean sound that took some adjustment at first.
   I now hear things in music that I never heard before, so I guess that's good.
+  I have to power-cycle it almost every day to make it work 🤷‍♂️.

 - _HUB/DOCK_ -- Everything is hooked together using a [OWC Thunderbolt Dock] (OWCTB4DOCK).
 Expensive, but works well and is reliable.